sreevatsank1999/zenphoton/hqz/README.md

 * **"exposure"**: *float*
     * Sets the exposure (brightness) of the rendering.
 Units are an arbitrary logarithmic scale which matches [zenphoton.com](http://zenphoton.com)'s exposure slider over the range [0,1].
 * **"rays"**: *integer*
     * Number of rays to cast.
+Larger numbers will take more time to render, but result in smoother images.
+Lower numbers will be faster, but a "grain" will be visible in the image as you can see the individual rays.

 Optional members:

 * **"seed"**: *integer*
 	* Defines the 32-bit seed value for our pseudorandom number generator.
 Changing this value will change the specific pattern of noise in the rendering.
 By default this is arbitrarily set to zero.
+Controlling the noise pattern may be useful when rendering animations.
+By default, the PRNG is reinitialized using consecutive seeds for each ray.
+This means that a stationary pattern of rays will be visible from each light source.
+By changing the seed, this noise pattern is changed.
+Another way to think of it: there are a finite number of possible rays that could be traced in any given scene, and we choose to render a range of these rays numbered from `seed` to `seed + rays`.
+Making small changes to 'seed' will have the effect of cycling new rays in and old rays out.
+Making large changes in 'seed' will appear to randomize the rays entirely.
 * **"gamma"**: *float*
     * Output gamma for the renderer.
 By default the output is linear, for compatibility with [zenphoton.com](http://zenphoton.com).
 If this is a nonzero number X, light intensity is raised to the power of 1/x.